Here is my extensive list of everything you need to know about visiting Australia (Melbourne & Sydney):

 -Melbourne is like Australian foodie paradise.
 Please don’t buy cheap, terrible-for-you food when you’re in a city that is known to serve amazing dishes!

-higher than you are used to in America.
+than you are used to in America and comparable to dining in Europe.
 Minimum wage is higher here so food/drink costs more.

 - McDonald’s (“Maccas”) is actually ok in Australia.
 When I was there, it was 50 cents for a vanilla ice cream cone, and that’s all I’d usually get.